return to homepage

 Light: Good light is vital to this plant's health.
 Bright light with 4 hours of direct sun a day is ideal.
 Sunlight is more important than feeding the plant because it makes most of its food through photosynthesis.

 Water: Keep soil evenly moist spring through fall.
 In winter, give it just enough water to keep from drying out completely.
-This plant is sensitive to chemicals in tap water, therefore use only distilled or rain water.
+This plant is sensitive to chemicals in tap water, so it's a good idea to use only distilled or rain water.
+If stems and leaves become limp, it means that the soil is too dry.
+Water thoroughly, although the plant may not recover.

-Soil: Use nutrient-poor soil.
-Rich potting mix will harm its roots.
-You can use all peat moss or mix 1 part peat moss with 1 part perlite.
+Soil: Use nutrient-poor soil because rich potting mix will harm its roots.
+You can use all sphagnum moss or mix 1 part peat moss with 1 part perlite.

 Propagation: Divide rhizomes in spring; can be grown from seed.